george-e-shaw-iv/spacetoast/README.md

 # The Adventures of Space Toast

 This is a really silly game I made in high school to satisfy the requirements of a programming course.
-This sat in `.zip` file on my Google drive for a long time.
+This sat in a `.zip` file on my Google drive for a long time.

+## Playing the Game

+You can either clone the repository and open `index.html` or you can play the game on my GitHub hosted site [here](https://george-e-shaw-iv.github.io/spacetoast/).

 ## Development Log